rod-lin/elf.js/README.md

 # elf.js
-A simple parse for ELF files
+A simple parser for ELF files